otto-de/api-guidelines/api-guidelines/rest/compatibility/versioning-of-incompatible-changes/rules/must-use-profiles-for-versioning.md

 ## Content negotiation

-The media type profile parameter enables the use of HTTP's [proactive content negotiation](https://www.rfc-editor.org/rfc/rfc9110.html#section-12.1) mechanism to perform versioning (see [SHOULD use `Accept` and `Content-Type` headers with profile parameter](./should-use-accept-and-content-type-headers-with-profile-parameter.md)).
+The media type profile parameter enables the use of HTTP's [proactive content negotiation](https://www.rfc-editor.org/rfc/rfc9110.html#section-12.1) mechanism to perform versioning.
 A client can specify the version of the resource representation by providing the `Accept` and `Content-Type` headers with a media type having a profile parameter.

 Although the `profile` parameter is formally only defined for the media type `application/hal+json`, we also use it deliberately for content type based versioning of other media types such as `application/json` and `application/json-patch+json`.